Parenting with Kindsight: Changing the narrative for Neurodivergent Parents

 Practice kindsight.
 Ask for help if you need it.
 You are not alone.
 You’re doing better than you think no matter where you are on your parenting journey.

-Are you a neurodivergent parent?
-Curious to know more and wish to explore how you can develop ‘kindsight’, self-compassion and understanding of your experiences?
 Want to connect with a warm community of other neurodivergent parents who share the journey, the struggles and the wins?
 Join us in The Neurodivergent Parent Space!

-Our online community offers access to our back catalogue of webinars (including one all about developing self-compassion), our supportive ‘Tea & Chat’ group space, a library of tailor-made resources, as well as a new live webinar every month on key topics for neurodivergent parents.
-We’d love to welcome you into ‘The Space’!
+Our online community offers unlimited access to our entire archive of parent webinars (including one all about developing self-compassion), our supportive ‘Tea & Chat’ group space, a library of tailor-made downloadable resources, our premium Parent Emotional Regulation Course, as well as a new live webinar every month on key topics for neurodivergent parents.